Nižbor: Etymology

-The local castle was originally named Miesenburg, meaning "castle upon Mže".
-Later it was distorted to Nižbor.
+The initial German name of the local castle was Miesenburg, meaning 'castle upon the Mže'.
+Later it was distorted to the Czech name Nižbor.

 Geography

 Nižbor is located about 6 km northwest of Beroun and 24 km west of Prague.
 It lies in the Křivoklát Highlands, in the Křivoklátsko Protected Landscape Area.
 The highest point is the hill Lísek at 483 m above sea level.
 The Berounka River flows through the municipality.

 History

 The first written mention of Nižbor is from 1265, when Nižbor Castle was founded by King Ottokar II.
 The castle became an important centre of the region.
 In 1425, it was conquered by the Hussites.
 Nižbor was a royal property until 1601.
 From 1510 to 1601, however, it was granted to the Otta of Los family.
 During their rule, an iron smelter was established here and there was an influx of new inhabitants.

 In 1601–1613, Nižbor was owned by the Šanovec family, who had rebuilt the castle.
 The Waldstein family acquired the estate during the Thirty Years' War and annexed it to the neighbouring Křivoklát estate.
 In 1731, the Waldsteins sold the Křivoklát estate with Nižbor to the Fürstenberg family, who owned it until 1929.